chef/chef-server/doc/HOW_THINGS_WORK.md

 Chef Server performs searches by querying a search index.
 This index is updated on every write to the Chef Server.
-That is, every time we write to oc_erchef's postgresql database, we usually also need to write to the search index.
+That is, every time we write to oc_erchef's postgresql database to update an object (such as a node, data bag, role, etc.), we usually also need to write to the search index.

 This section describes how data gets from erchef to the search index.
 For how we query this data later, see Search Queries.